 Wei Wuxian stared at him, wordless.

 Lan Wangji did not seem to mind.
 He stood, now entirely dressed, in the middle of the room, in the rising light of day.
-He looked too regal to be in a place such as this, to have slept on a wooden bed and with only thin sheets around his body.
-His ink-black hair was so long now that it reached past his waist and down his white-clad thighs, longer even than it had been when they were young, dirt and blood-smeared in the Xuanwu’s cave, betting their lives for victory.
-For pride.
+He looked too regal to be in a place such as this and to have slept on a wooden bed with only thin sheets to warm him.
+His ink-black hair was so long now that it reached past his waist and down his white-clad thighs, longer even than it had been when they were young, dirt and blood-smeared in the Xuanwu’s cave, betting their lives for victory and pride.